freego/spree_price_lists/README.md

 Multiple price lists support for Spree.

-You can have multiple price lists for each Variant, and assign a different to each session via custom logic.
+You can have multiple price lists for each Variant, and assign a different one to each session via some logic.

 Installation
 ------------